 - platform/ui owns capability-based runtime-UI services rather than separate live-vs-authoring facades.

-- products/ is the home for first-party playable builds that consume that platform, currently including level_slice, behavior_lab, and world_sandbox.
+- products/ is the home for first-party playable builds that consume that platform, currently including level_slice, behavior_lab, combat_lab, and world_sandbox.

 - tests/engine covers first-party engine API and behavior, while tests/internal/engine is the intentional home for engine-private coverage.